 Fuchsias are resilient plants that grow masses of two-tone, pendant-shaped flowers all summer long.
 Their flowers can be a combination of red, pink, purple, white and even black!
 Fuchsias prefer full sun or partial shade.
 They come in a range of shapes and sizes, from those suitable for a hanging basket to tall bushes.
 I grow varieties that are hardy perennials.
 This means that they can survive a hard frost and grow back year after year!

-I have one fuchsia plant in my garden of variety ‘Tom Thumb’ which will be 21 years old this summer!
-In that time it has been regularly buffeted and rolled on by two different labradoodles!
+I have one fuchsia plant in my garden of variety ‘Tom Thumb’ which is more than 20 years old!
+In that time, it has been regularly buffeted and rolled on by two different labradoodles!

 Heather is a dense, bushy, low-growing evergreen plant.
 It has a sturdy, twiggy base and a soft top of greenery and purple, pink or white flowers.
 This makes an ideal mattress for a sunbathing Labradoodle!
 Fortunately, heather is used to similar treatment by sheep and cattle on moorland.
 So it recovers quickly with no long-term damage.